Mountain Transit: Fares

+In 2023, bus routes in Crestline and Lake Arrowhead were made free as a way to reduce congestion.

 Governance

-Mountain Transit is administered by a Board of Directors, made up five members: two members of Big Bear Lake, one member at large, and two Supervisors of the County of San Bernardino.
-It is required under the JPA that the Board of Directors meet at least one time each quarter of each fiscal year.
+Mountain Transit is administered by a board of directors made up five members: two from Big Bear Lake, one member at large, and two Supervisors of the County of San Bernardino.
+It is required under the JPA that the board of directors meet at least one time each quarter of each fiscal year.
 Board meetings are held the third Monday of every month (except January* and February*) at 1:00 p.m. with location alternating between Big Bear Lake and Crestline.
 All meetings are held in compliance with the Ralph M. Brown Act.
-Board meetings are presided by the Board-appointed Chair.
-The Board of Directors is responsible for adopting the budget, appointing the CEO/General Manager, appointing a technical committee, establishing policy, and adopting rules and regulations for the conduct of business.
+Board meetings are presided over by the board-appointed chair.
+The board of directors is responsible for adopting the budget, appointing the CEO/General Manager, appointing a technical committee, establishing policy, and adopting rules and regulations for the conduct of business.